 While it is important for the person in a treatment program to be engaged with the process, few people enter rehabilitation programs because they want to.
 In some cases, family and friends stage an intervention, while in other cases, a court or doctor’s order forces the individual into a treatment program.
 However, people who enter treatment can benefit from the process, regardless of how much they want to be there.

-- One type of addiction treatment should work for everyone.
+Myth 9: One type of addiction treatment should work for everyone.7

-- Teenagers are too young to need treatment.
+Myth 10: Teenagers are too young to need treatment.8

 Preteens, teenagers, and young adults are groups that often experiment with different types of intoxicating substances, and for some of these individuals, the experiment becomes an addiction.
-Anyone at any age can struggle with addiction to any intoxicating substance, and it is just as important for children and young adults to get help as it is for other age groups.
+Anyone at any age can struggle with addiction to drugs and alcohol, and it is just as important for children and young adults to get help as it is for other age groups.

 Treatment for drug addiction involves many factors: withdrawal, medication to manage medical and psychological issues, treatment of co-occurring disorders, individual and group therapy, support groups, and social support from family, friends, mentors, sponsors, and more.
 Recovery is a lifelong commitment.

 Addiction is a chronic illness, so like other chronic illnesses, such as diabetes or asthma, addiction needs consistent management and monitoring.
-Understanding the myths that create a barrier to treatment means that more people can successfully undergo treatment and achieve lasting recovery.
+Whether you need treatment for yourself or want to help a family member get into rehab, understanding the myths that create a barrier to treatment means that more people can successfully undergo treatment and achieve lasting recovery.